Zuehlke/machines-code-people/articles/root-cause-analysis.md

 ---
 # {{page.title}}

 A production issue will pop up, even in solid software.
-[Don't panic.](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#Don't_Panic)
+Don't panic.

-We're more than eager to resolve the issue quickly.
+We as software engineers are more than eager to resolve the issue quickly.
 We should be, yet we should never stop being careful and analytical.
 Otherwise we might deploy another embarassing bug or suppress the problem without solving it, making everything worse.

-Saving an hour of analysis is not worth it.
+Investing an hour in analysis is always worth it.

 ## People Will Describe the Symptoms